EMMET COUNTY LAND BANK AUTHORITY

 STAFF: Marsha Stahmer

-WANTED: Real Estate Brokers The Emmet County Land Bank Authority is establishing a Real Estate Broker Group which we will utilize to obtain broker price opinions and to sell Land Bank inventory.
-If you are a Broker or Associate Broker that meets the minimum requirements listed below and wish to be considered in our Realtor Group, please submit your letter with qualifications:
+The Emmet County Land Bank Authority is establishing a Real Estate Broker Group which we will utilize to obtain broker price opinions and to sell Land Bank inventory.
+If you are a broker or associate broker who meets the minimum requirements listed below and wishes to be considered in our realtor group, please submit your letter with qualifications: